 Soaking in the sun on the beautiful beaches

-t might seem obvious, but you have to spend time on the beach while visiting the Isle of Wight!
+It might seem obvious, but you have to spend time on the beach while visiting the Isle of Wight!
 With such a wide range of stunning beaches, some pure sand, others pebbly or a mix, it can be hard to choose!

-Each has its own unique charm, and you definitely won’t regret spending a few hours basking in the sun and enjoying the scenery.
+Each has its own unique charm, and you definitely won’t regret spending a few hours basking in the sun and enjoying the scenery!

 After our perfect day at the Needles (above), our expectations were quite high but the island was full of surprises!